emca-it/OP5-Documentation/op5_docs/Managing_objects.md

 # mon start
 ```

-If there is a lot of historical data this program can take a while to execute and during this time the OP5 monitor service will not be running.
+If there is a lot of historical data this program can take a while to execute and during this time the OP5 Monitor service will not be running.

 Note that this does not work on schedule downtime objects.
 If a host is renamed that has a scheduled downtime the scheduled downtime will be removed and needs to be re-configured.